 - 3.2 Regulation 34(3) of the 2012 Regulations (as amended) requires local authorities to report on housing completions.
 The delivery of housing is of considerable importance to achieving the aims of the Ipswich Local Plan.
 Objective 3 of the Local Plan seeks to address identified local housing needs and provide a decent home for everyone. - 3.3 The National Planning Policy Framework (NPPF) requires local planning authorities to meet their individual objectively assessed housing need.
-For Ipswich, the requirement set out in the Ipswich Local Plan 2011-2031 was 489 dwellings per annum backdated to a 2011 base date due to a change in the national calculation methodology. - 3.4 Through the newly adopted Ipswich Local Plan 2022, the Council has a requirement to deliver 460 dwellings per annum over 18 years from 2018 to 2036.
+For Ipswich, the requirement set out in the Ipswich Local Plan 2011-2031 was 489 dwellings per annum backdated to a 2011 base date, due to a change in the national calculation methodology. - 3.4 Through the newly adopted Ipswich Local Plan 2022, the Council has a requirement to deliver 460 dwellings per annum over 18 years from 2018 to 2036.
 This requirement has been stepped (Policy CS7, Ipswich Core Strategy and Policies DPD) to reflect the period when delivery from the strategic site at Ipswich Garden Suburb and the northern end of Humber Doucy Lane is due to take place.
 Thus, the housing completions 2018-2021 will be assessed against the stepped housing requirement of 300 dwellings per annum (p.a.), and the five year housing land supply will assessed against the stepped housing requirement as follows:

 '''

-2021-2022 - 300 dwellings p.a.

 2022-2023 - 300 dwellings p.a.

 2023-2024 - 300 dwellings p.a.

 2024-2025 - 540 dwellings p.a.

 2025-2026 - 540 dwellings p.a.

+2025-2027 - 540 dwellings p.a.

 '''

-- 3.5 Between 1st April 2018 and 31st March 2021, 965 dwellings were completed (including assisted living dwellings), which has resulted in a surplus of 65 dwellings over the stepped requirement for 900 dwellings over the three years, 2018-2021. - 3.6 Housing completions for the 2020-2021 monitoring period totalled 321 new homes, which is down on the previous period (421 completions in 2019-2020)).
-Of these 321 new homes, 78 were care home completions (141 bedrooms equates to 78 dwellings at a ratio of 1 additional dwelling for every 1.8 new care home places).
-No student accommodation or assisted living units were built in Ipswich during this period.
-Of the homes completed in Ipswich during 2020-21, 89% were constructed on previously developed land and 32% were within the IP-One area.
-The level of affordable housing provision amounted to 47 dwellings (14.6% of completions), which is below the target established within the 2017 Core Strategy.
-The level of windfall development on sites not previously identified by the Council was 72 dwellings, of which 64 resulted from permitted development applications. - 3.7 Figure 3.1 shows net housing completions in Ipswich from 1st April 2011 to 31st March 2021.
-Figure 3.2 shows net housing completions from 2018 to 2021 and projections of estimated annual housing delivery (net additional dwellings) up to 2036.
+- 3.5 Between 1st April 2018 and 31st March 2022, 1,136 dwellings were completed (including assisted living dwellings), which has resulted in a deficit of 64 dwellings over the stepped requirement for 1,200 dwellings over the four years, 2018-2022. - 3.6 Housing completions for the 2021-2022 monitoring period totalled 171 new homes, which is down on the previous period (321 completions in 2020-2021).
+No care homes, student accommodation or assisted living units were built in Ipswich during this period.
+Of the homes completed in Ipswich during 2021-22, 93% were constructed on previously developed land and 57% were within the IP-One area.
+The level of affordable housing provision amounted to 34 dwellings (19.9% of completions), which is above the target established within the Core Strategy (15%).
+The level of windfall development on sites not previously identified by the Council was 93 dwellings, of which 22 resulted from permitted development applications. - 3.7 Figure 3.1 shows net housing completions in Ipswich from 1st April 2018 to 31st March 2022.
+Figure 3.2 shows net housing completions from 2018 to 2022 and projections of estimated annual housing delivery (net additional dwellings) up to 2036.
 The full list of sites can be viewed in the Council's detailed housing trajectory in the Appendices (Table 18, Appendix 3).
 Please note that historic completions shown in the graph have been updated to include assisted living units in line with the national Planning Practice Guidance.